Vision therapy (also known as vision training or VT) is an individualised program designed to remediate & enhance an indivisual's visual skills

 Vision therapy is a progressive program of activities performed under the supervision of your optometrist.
 It is individualised to fit the visual needs of each patient.Vision therapy is ideally conducted in-office, in once weekly or fortnightly sessions of 30 minutes to one hour.
 It is supplemented with procedures done at home between office visits ("home reinforcement" or "homework").It is prescribed to:o Help patients develop or improve fundamental visual skills and abilitieso Improve visual comfort, ease, and efficiencyo Change how a patient processes or interprets visual information.Treatment devices may be used such as:o Corrective lenses (regulated medical devices)o Therapeutic lenses (regulated medical devices)o Prism lenses (regulated medical devices)o Optical filters and coloured lenseso Eye patches or occluderso Electronic targets with timing mechanismso Specific computer softwareo Vestibular (balance) equipmento Visual-motor-sensory integration training devices.

 The latest addition to our Vision Therapy program for amblyopia (lazy eye) & strabismus (turned eye) is the Vivid Vision 3D virtual reality system.
 For more information on Vivid Vision.
+The latest addition to our Vision Therapy program for visual development, eye movements & eye teaming is the EYEBAB digital platform.

 What is virtual reality